sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 9 Platforms
 9.0 - BFD is supported on all SONiC platforms

+10 Feature Interactions/Exclusions
+10.0 - A BFD session is typically associated with a BGP session.

-10 Limitations
+11 Limitations
-10.0 - BFD is not supported on the out-of-band management port
+11.0 - BFD is not supported on the out-of-band management port
-10.1 - BFD is not supported on VXLAN tunnels
+11.1 - BFD is not supported on VXLAN tunnels
-10.2 - Multi-hop BFD is not required
+11.2 - Multi-hop BFD is not required
-10.3 - Password session Authentication is not supported
+11.3 - Password session Authentication is not supported

 ## 1.3 Design Overview
 ### 1.3.1 Basic Approach
 *Where is the code coming from?
-Existing Open-source project?
+Existing Open-source project (e.g. SONiC Community)?
 Internal Broadcom codebase?
 New development?
 Somewhere else?
-Mixture?*
+Mixture?
+What dependencies does this create (e.g. Debian/kernel functions and version)?*

 *Example for BFD: -*

 This is a software implementation.
-In this, the BFD state machines and session termination uses existing FRR functionality.
+In this, the BFD state machines and session termination uses existing FRR functionality (v7.2).
 This is adapted to the SONiC system.
+These adaptions will result in FRR and SONiC upstream items.

 Integration with the Management Framework uses existing methods for FRR adaption, including CONFIG_DB definitions as required.